c-blake/nio/db-bench.md

 paged in.
 The fact that all pagefaults are minor tells us this was DRAM only.
 The fact that there were 12329 (\*4=49316) and not 783212 (./4=195803) tells us
 the kernel was paging in about 4 pages at a time.
-That might be boostable with some `madvise` calls.
-The bandwidth we realize is about `390\*2/.12 = 6.5 GB/s` on an i7-6700k that can do about 35 GB/s single core with 65ns latency.
-So, this can likely be sped up a bit even without parallelization, and likely about 8X total to saturate my DIMMs, BUT it is already faster than any numbers I see on the results portion of that db-bench website and (my machine is from 2016).
+That might be boostable with some `madvise` calls and is definitely boostable with Huge Page TLBs, probably down to 80 ms.  As is, we get `390\*2/.12=~6.5 GB/s` bandwidth on an i7-6700k that can do about 35 GB/s single core with 65ns latency.
+So, this can likely be sped up a bit even w/out parallelization, likely to about 8X total to saturate my DIMMs, BUT it's already faster by a large margin than any numbers I see on the results portion of that db-bench website.  pandas-1.3.5 on the same machine takes ~4X longer at 0.45 seconds not nearly 3 seconds.
+It seems pandas may have seen substantial speed ups in the past 2 yrs.
+No, I do not have patience to try to learn how to install and configure the many other alternatives.

 Step 6: Maybe abstract & generalize
 ===================================
-If this computational patten arises often, then you could simplify your future life with a little work.
-Our goal might be to be able to enter this instead:
+If this computational pattern arises often, then you could simplify your future life with a little work.
+A goal might be to be able to enter this instead:
 ```sh
 nio q -b'var g=IGrouper("id1")' 'g.add(id1,`+=`,v1)' -eg.report id1.Ni v1.Nf
 ```